postsharp/Metalama.Samples/examples/change-tracking/change-tracking-1/README.md

 ## Summary

 In this first article, we have created the first version of the `TrackChanged` aspect, and it already does a good job.
 There are still two problems we need to address.
-The first: what if the aspect's user implements the `IChangeTracking` manually but forgets the `OnChange` method?
-Next: how to integrate with <xref:System.ComponentModel.INotifyPropertyChanged>?
+The first is what if the aspect's user implements the `IChangeTracking` manually but forgets the `OnChange` method?
+Next, how to integrate with <xref:System.ComponentModel.INotifyPropertyChanged>?

 > [!div class="see-also"]
 > <xref:aspect-inheritance>